src-d/sourced-ce/docs/usage/commands.md

 ### sourced logs

-Show logs from components.
+Show logs from source{d} components.

-If it's passed `--follow`, the logs are shown as they are logged till you exit with `Ctrl+C`.
+If `--follow` is used the logs are shown as they are logged until you exit with `Ctrl+C`.

-It can be passed only some component names, to see only its logs.
+You can optionally pass component names to see only their logs.

 ```shell
 $ sourced logs